Fred Johnston (writer)

-Fred Johnston (born 1951) is an Irish poet, novelist, literary critic and musician.
-He is the founder and current director of the Western Writers' Centre in Galway.
+Fred Johnston (1951-2024) was an Irish poet, novelist, literary critic and musician.
+He was the founder and current director of the Western Writers' Centre in Galway.
 He co-founded the Irish Writers' Co-operative in 1974, and founded Galway's annual Cúirt International Festival of Literature in 1986.

 Life

 Johnson was born in Belfast, Northern Ireland, into a mixed, unorthodox background: his father's side were Belfast, Methodist, and both Unionist and Trade unionist; his mother's side were Dublin, Catholic, followers of Michael Collins and admirers of the Queen.
 He spent the first seven years of his life in Toronto, Canada.

 He went to St Malachy's College's grammar school in Belfast from 1962–68.
 During these years he learnt guitar and banjo and listened to and played folk music.
 He performed on the cabaret lounge circuit, made appearances on Ulster TV, released some singles and, aged 16, an LP of rebel and football songs called The Flags Are Out for Celtic.

 After school he moved to Dublin and worked in journalism, writing for the Evening Press and The Belfast Telegraph, and in Public Relations.
 He had several prose pieces published in the New Irish Writing section (edited by David Marcus) of the Evening Press, and won a Hennessy Literary Award (the judges being V. S. Pritchett and James Plunkett) in 1972.

 In 1974 he met up with Neil Jordan and Peter Sheridan to found the Irish Writers' Co-operative, a publishing outlet for new Irish fiction.
 Early publications under its imprint Co-op Books were Desmond Hogan's The Ikon Maker (1976) and Ronan Sheehan's Tennis Players (1977).

 He moved to Galway in 1978 and in 1979 published his first collection of poems, Life and Death in the Midlands, and a collection of short stories, Picture of a Girl in a Spanish Hat.

 From the early 1980s to the mid 1990s, Johnston contributed poetry and a short story to the Scottish international literature, arts and affairs magazine, Cencrastus.